Voice of a Murderer: Plot

-The kidnapper calls Kyung-bae once more to ask if has gotten his car back and allows Kyung-bae to hear his son's voice, convincing Kyung-bae that Sang-woo is still alive.
+Kyung-bae receives another call to ask if has gotten his car back and allows Kyung-bae to hear his son's voice, convincing Kyung-bae that Sang-woo is still alive.
 However, the kidnapper is fed up with Kyung-bae's increasingly hostile tone with him, he demands that Ji-sun come meet him at a disclosed location in order to get her son back alive.
 Upon arriving, she finds instructions to pay 100 grand to an account belonging to an alias but during the stressful ordeal faints.

-The police and Kyung-bae still believing Lee Jae-joon is the kidnapper continue to investigate and interrogate him further until they find he is not.
+Detectives and Kyung-bae still believing Lee Jae-joon is the kidnapper continue to investigate and interrogate him further until they find he is not.
 Then, an investigator specializing in audio forensics reveals that one proof of life, the boy begging for his life over the phone is a tape recording.
 This results in the police suggesting to Kyung-bae they make the case public.
 The kidnapper once again calls to demand another 100 grand put on a specified location in Lotte World.
 Kyung-bae decides to be done with the agonizing experience and follows the kidnapper's instructions and puts the money for the kidnapper to retrieve it, only to find his son is not present in the promised location.

 Upon the 44th day of Sang-woo's kidnapping, police find the young boy's lifeless body near the Han River park.
 Soon, Kyung-bae returns to his anchor chair to report on his own story and pleads with the public to help him catch Sang-woo's murderer before playing a recording of the murderer's voice for the audience to hear.